-In accordance with the above guidance from the CLG and CIPFA, and in order to minimise the risk to investments, the Council applies minimum acceptable credit criteria when determining which organisations it can place investments with.
-These criteria are set out in Credit and Counterparty Policy which is attached at Annex B.
+In accordance with the above guidance from the MHCLG and CIPFA, and in order to minimise the risk to investments, the Council applies minimum acceptable credit criteria when determining which organisations it can place investments with.
+These criteria are set out in Credit and Counterparty Policy which is attached at Appendix 2.

 The Council regards a key objective of its treasury management activities to be the security of the principal sums it invests.
-Accordingly it will ensure that its counterparty policy and limits reflect a prudent attitude towards organisations with which funds may be deposited.
+Accordingly, it will ensure that its counterparty policy and limits reflect a prudent attitude towards organisations with which funds may be deposited.

 The Council applies the creditworthiness service provided by Link Asset Services.
-This service employs a sophisticated modelling approach utilising credit ratings from the three main credit rating agencies - Fitch, Moody's and Standard and Poor's.
+This service employs a sophisticated modelling approach utilising credit ratings from Fitch and Moody's.
 The credit ratings of counterparties are supplemented with the following overlays: